jleonard/brainless/README.md

 > Brainless provides you with a number of grouped mixins to accelerate rapid .css development.

 ## Design philosophy
 This is not intended to be a catch-call framework for css development.
-Instead there are 9 [namespaced](http://lesscss.org/features/#features-overview-feature-namespaces-and-accessors) mixin collections that provide basic conveniences.
+Instead there are a small number of [namespaced](http://lesscss.org/features/#features-overview-feature-namespaces-and-accessors) mixin collections that provide basic conveniences.

 ## What's Included